How does homemade coconut oil deodorant compare to commercial products?

 Recipe 3 of 3: Wardee's Natural Homemade Deodorant

+This natural deodorant really works.
+And no nasty chemicals like store-bought!
 Makes about 3 tubes of deodorant (depending on tube size).

-*Increase beeswax during the summer or if you live in a warmer climate.
+*I grated beeswax cubes.
+Increase beeswax during the summer or if you live in a warmer climate.

 Don’t have an empty deodorant container?
 Use a pint or half pint jar.
 Use about 1/8 teaspoon for each arm.
 (Omit beeswax to make it easier to scoop.)
 Or, use muffin tins to create a “cake” of deodorant.
 Keep wrapped in tissue paper when not in use.
 Rub the cake under arms to apply.